-Welcome to the Display Garden
+The Origins of the Display Garden

-Since they were built in 1951, thousands of students passed through the trio of horticulture greenhouses on Wilson Road, just across the street from Johnson Hall.
-In 2007, the greenhouses were razed and new instructional greenhouses were built elsewhere.
-At the suggestion of then WSU President V. Lane Rawlins, and following the conceptual plans of former WSU landscape architecture professor Phil Waite, the two-thirds acre site of the old greenhouses would be reused as a Display Garden.
+Thousands of students have passed through the old horticulture greenhouses on Wilson Road since they were built in 1951.
+In 2007, these greenhouses were torn down.
+At the suggestion of former WSU President V. Lane Rawlins, and following the conceptual plans of former WSU landscape architecture professor Phil Waite, the site of the old greenhouses was reborn as a Display Garden.

-Sustainability – of resources and place
+Sustainability of Resources and Place